College Corner, Ohio: History

-It was settled in 1811 and takes its name from its position in the northwestern corner of the "College Township", the survey township designated the previous year by the Ohio General Assembly as the site of the state college that became Miami University.
+College Corner was settled in 1811 and takes its name from its position in the northwestern corner of the "College Township", the survey township designated the previous year by the Ohio General Assembly as the site of the state college that became Miami University.
 This survey township was later organized as a civil township, Oxford Township.
 College Corner was laid out in 1837.